 Driftwood pieces are definitely a hobby of ours to collect; including the occasional visit to the beach (which, in Northern California from Eureka to Big Lagoon is very plentiful - and often redwood).
 Most driftwood arrives to us from our own creek, wood can be Douglas fir, white fir, ponderosa pine, cedar, alder, willow, Pacific yew and manzanita.
 The winter of 1996-7 was exceptionally rainy, and the flooding caused hundreds of tons of wood to be washed into Shasta Lake.
 A single visit to the Centimudi boat ramp filled our car - an easily accessible part of the lake where winds slacked and driftwood (make that drift Trees) piled up in such amounts that the ramp was closed for months to launching watercraft while an excavator with clamshell dumped tons of wood into a tub grinder in efforts to remove the majority of it from the lake.

 As for milled wood used in our products...
 No, of course I can't do that the easy way either!
-I am much more connected to the sources of our lumber - such as milling our own downed trees (the rains of New Year's Eve 1996/7 caused a large amount of damage to our prpoerty, took us the last ten years to restore - and in so doing has been a source of building material for our home and projects).
+I am much more connected to the sources of our lumber - such as milling our own downed trees.
+The rains of New Year's Eve 1996/7 caused a large amount of damage to our property, took the past 25 years to restore - and in so doing has been a source of building material for our home and projects.
 The ashiko drums I build have been composed of staves of walnut, which was milled on a portable Woodmizer sawmill from dead trees removed from Fall River High School in 1991, Amazon purpleheart flooring leftovers, and my favorite: wood from a douglas fir tree that toppled in the above-mentioned flood.
 It is an amazing tree, the top had long been broken out (which is why it hadn't been previously logged - an old-growth tree and somewhat a tragedy to lose); two complete fir trees had grown from the remaining trunk - each about 24" diameter and at least 50' tall.
 My daughter and I counted the rings on the trunk back to 1613 - before the arrival of the Mayflower!
 This was up the trunk at least 25' from the root, so the tree is older than that, too.
 The entire tree was growing out of a hill at about a 60 degree angle, and the effect of the two limbs-turned-trunks growing off the main trunk created a thick layer of burled wood.
 This dense, wavy-grained wood highlights my drums.

 Manzanita is a beautiful wood, with its rich auburn tone and almost hard-wax consistency.
 It takes a polish extremely well, leaving a satiny smooth finish with steel wool.
 The reason one doesn't see a lot of items made of manzanita besides bird perches where the wood is left in its natural state is due to the serious checking and cracking this wood endures as it dries.
 I've challenged myself to find pieces of already-dried manzanita that contain enough wood mass that I can cut a solid chunk out of it that is not cracked.
-I've just completed a couple of doobie sticks made with a manzanita chunk that's probably been dead for more than 25 years - it's amazing how long it takes for this wood to decay - sanding off the grey, crusty surface reveals intact red wood only millimeters underneath.
+I've just completed a couple of doobie sticks made with a manzanita chunk that's probably been dead for more than 50 years - it's amazing how long it takes for this wood to decay - sanding off the grey, crusty surface reveals intact red wood only millimeters underneath.
 Pacific Yew is the tree from which the chemotherapy drug Taxol was originally derived - the ingredient in the wood that lends it it's deadly toxic quality.
-Yew is a fascinating wood - extremely strong and limber (the term Yeoman, referring to an archer is derived from Yew - the source of the wood for making the bow) - it's metaphysical and structural properties date back to at least Medieval England; it has been said that four ounces of the leaf brewed into a tea can kill a horse.
+Yew is a fascinating wood - extremely strong and limber (the term Yeoman, referring to an archer is derived from the same word - the source of the wood for making the bow) - it's metaphysical and structural properties date back to at least Medieval England; it has been said that four ounces of the leaf brewed into a tea can kill a horse.
 Understand that if/when I make something from this wood, I work on it outside, and create an item that will not remotely be used in handling food.
 So far I've been reluctant to even offer yew items for sale.